alainwolf/roll.urown.net/glossary.rst

         secure and run just as fast

-        In 2014 `Daniel J. Bernstein and Tanja Lange claimed <https://safecurves.cr.yp.to/>`_ that that most real-world implementations of :term:`elliptic-curve cryptography` are not to be considered safe.
+        In 2014 `Daniel J. Bernstein and Tanja Lange claimed <https://safecurves.cr.yp.to/>`_ that that most real-world implementations of :term:`Elliptic-Curve Cryptography` are not to be considered safe.
 Amongst many others they also criticize the NIST curves. **Use if no better alternatives available** like :term:`Curve25519`.